Kathrynq Hoppe

 Green River Community College

-In addition to teaching, I have also worked as a paleontologists.
-My research interest focus on using isotopic analyses of fossils to reconstruct paleoecological and paleoclimatic conditions (http://www.researchgate.net/profile/Kathryn_Hoppe)
+In addition to teaching, I have also worked as a paleontologists and a professional science writer.
+My research interests focus on using isotopic analyses of fossils to reconstruct paleoecological and paleoclimatic conditions and ways to increase student engagement and retention using course-based undergraduate research projects (CURES) (http://www.researchgate.net/profile/Kathryn_Hoppe)

 Workshop Participant, Website Contributor, Reviewer